mjbrender/collectd_graphite_grafana_demo/README.md

 This project provides a simple demonstration of Collectd, Graphite, and Grafana.

+I ([@mjbrender](https://github.com/mjbrender)) am extending this example because it's awesome and I hope to add a little more awesome to it.

+Plan:

+- [x] Update to Grafana 4.0 Beta
+- [x] Write a setup script to run [Snap](http://snap-telemetry.io/) alongside collectd here
+- [ ] Make sure Snap runs smoothly in the demo (having some issues right now)

 ## Usage

 Use `vagrant up` to start the VM.